goong-io/goong-map-react/examples/terrain/README.md

 # Example: 3D Terrain

-Demonstrates how to add 3D terrain with react-map-gl.
+Demonstrates how to add 3D terrain with `@goongmaps/goong-map-react`.

 ## Usage